 The following questions and recommendations are just a guide.
 Follow your gut instinct when considering which web design agency you choose.
 A well-thought-out decision will lead to a long-standing relationship that will benefit your company's success.

 Recommendation: Web design agencies outsource work all the time.
-They may handle some of the tasks of the project and work with freelancers on some aspects.
+They may handle some tasks of the project and work with freelancers on some aspects.
 If they will outsource some or all of the project, ask a few key questions:

 This is a crucial question.
 You need to know what role you play as well as when and what you are expected to provide.
 This could be a logo, branding guide, content for the website, images, product information, access to the existing site, and other access needed for the project.